US STOCKS-S&P 500, Dow dip as Buffett dumps airlines, China tensions flare

 By Shreyashi Sanyal and Medha Singh

-May 4 (Reuters) - The S&P 500 and Dow Jones indexes retreated on Monday following a U.S.-China spat about the origins of the coronavirus outbreak, while major carriers slumped after billionaire Warren Buffett’s Berkshire Hathaway dumped its stakes in the sector.
+May 4 (Reuters) - The S&P 500 and Dow Jones dropped for the third session on Monday following a U.S.-China spat about the origins of the coronavirus outbreak, while major carriers slumped after billionaire Warren Buffett’s Berkshire Hathaway dumped its stakes in the sector.

-Delta Air Lines, American Airlines Co, Southwest Airlines Co and United Airlines fell between 6.7% and 8.4%, after Buffett told reporters of the move over the weekend, saying “the world has changed” for the industry.
+Delta Air Lines Inc, American Airlines Group Inc , Southwest Airlines Co and United Airlines Holdings Inc fell between 7.5% and 10%, after Buffett told reporters of the move over the weekend, saying “the world has changed” for the industry.

-Berkshire’s announcement also shaved more than 1.9% off planemaker Boeing Co’s shares.
-The S&P 1500 airlines sub-index plunged 5.1% and was on track for its worst day more than a month.
+Berkshire’s announcement also shaved more than 3.3% off planemaker Boeing Co’s shares.
+The S&P 1500 airlines sub-index plunged 8% and was on track for its worst day in more than a month.

 Nine of the major 11 S&P 500 sectors were trading lower, also pressured by comments from U.S. Secretary of State Mike Pompeo that there was “a significant amount of evidence” the new coronavirus emerged from a Chinese laboratory.
 An editorial in China’s Global Times said he was “bluffing”.